 However, the unexpectedly overwhelming success of the six episodes broadcast in 1978 opened up the potential for larger financial rewards and so drew Adams towards narrative fiction proper.
 But novels required, firstly, plot articulation skills that he did not possess, and, secondly, the development of extended passages of explanatory and descriptive prose at which he was no more than competent.
 This was not home ground.
 Furthermore, though there was much dialogue, this had to be silently absorbed by the reader, rather than delivered by carefully briefed actors and spoken against a rigorously defined aural context as it had been in the radio broadcasts.
 By comparison with radio drama, the printed page implies a loss of control over fine details which even the most gifted author will struggle to supply by other means.

-Douglas Adams was an exceptional aphorist and micro-dramatist who was drawn against the grain of his talent into writing mass market fiction.
-The transition was painfully awkward, and, crucially, the miraculously effective device of the speaking Guide does not work well in print, where it loses differentiation, and becomes just one more and insufficiently distinguished block of speech text.
+Douglas Adams was an exceptional aphorist and micro-dramatist who was drawn against the grain of his talent into writing mass-market fiction.
+The transition was painfully awkward, and, crucially, the miraculously effective device of the speaking Guide does not work well in print, where it loses differentiation, and becomes just one more, insufficiently distinguished, block of speech text.
 There was nothing that Adams could do about this, and he was not sufficiently comfortable with prose fiction to find compensating mechanisms.
 Indeed, I suspect that Adams’ well-known enthusiasm for Wodehouse is an indication that he was aware of his own limitations and was much in awe of a humourist who could simultaneously achieve plausible character and comic narrative extended over many hundreds of pages, something that he evidently found all but impossible.

 Adams’ verbal ingenuity and striking capacity for the invention of memorable static tableau, the ironically profound planetary nano-histories for example, were never better realised than in the first six radio broadcasts.
 These gifts remained and are evident in everything he wrote subsequently, but the novella was a much less adequate sabot for their payloads, which belonged in and were partly inspired by the short and formulaic comedy sketch.
 That they had once found an almost perfect setting in just under three hours of heavily engineered radio must be regarded as a cultural singularity.
 No one, not even Adams himself, has been able to repeat the formula with satisfactory let alone comparable results.